 The composition of the comet’s nucleus – allegedly the remnant of the original protoplanetary nebulae out of which the Solar System emerged – can inform us about the early history of the Sun and the planets.

-The Belgian Institute for Space Aeronomy (BIRA-IASB) is engaged in research on comets, as part of the Rosetta project.
+The Royal Belgian Institute for Space Aeronomy (BIRA-IASB) is engaged in research on comets, as part of the Rosetta project.